-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-The state of the s C1 Total first-time, first-year (freshman) men who applied 4,393 C1 Total first-time, first-year (freshman) women who applied 5,545 C1 Total first-time, first-year (freshman) men who were admitted 2,612 C1 Total first-time, first-year (freshman) women who were admitted 3,286 C1 Total full-time, first-time, first-year (freshman) men who enrolled 1,398 C1 Total part-time, first-time, first-year (freshman) men who enrolled 15 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1,578 C1 Total part-time, first-time, first-year (freshman) women who enrolled 25
+Total first-time, first-year (freshman) men who applied 4573 Total first-time, first-year (freshman) women who applied 6148 Total first-time, first-year (freshman) men who were admitted 2238 Total first-time, first-year (freshman) women who were admitted 2766 Total full-time, first-time, first-year (freshman) men who enrolled 1305 Total part-time, first-time, first-year (freshman) men who enrolled 14 Total full-time, first-time, first-year (freshman) women who enrolled 1509 Total part-time, first-time, first-year (freshman) women who enrolled 18 Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled